dmenneck/campus-map/README.md

 ## Additional informations

 - due to "problems" with the context api not all layers could initially be created within the Layers.js component.
-  Could be fixed by putting the provider one stage up (app.js or index.js).
+  Could be fixed by putting the provider one level up (app.js or index.js)

 - attributes
   - entrance = entrance, not barrier free